 Mortgage financing to support the construction of purpose-built rental apartments and student housing buildings is provided on a strictly limited basis by only a few large financial institutions, primarily a few of the Schedule I and Schedule II Banks and some trust companies.
-In spite of vacancy rates upon completion and stabilization for these types of projects remaining extremely low, these lending institutions are very conservative and limited in the amount of financing they will provide.
+Despite vacancy rates upon completion and stabilization for these types of projects remaining extremely low, these lending institutions are very conservative and limited in the amount of financing they will provide.
 This allows Centurion Apartment REIT to potentially find abundant lending opportunities on high quality projects, typically structured as either first or second mortgages, in particular for those projects which Centurion Apartment REIT may have an interest in acquiring upon completion.
 The loan exposure levels provided by the Company are typically well within the price point at which Centurion Apartment REIT would be interested in acquiring the completed projects.

-Multi-Family Residential, Investment Properties and Commercial Mortgages

-Mortgage lending in the income-producing investment property market is dominated by a few large Institutional Lenders.
-These institutions tend to be more conservative and focus only on the highest quality of income-producing properties owned by large real estate investors.
-As a result, Centurion Apartment REIT is able to find attractive lending opportunities providing first and second mortgage financing on other income-producing properties and owners, including attractive lending opportunities on purpose-built multi-family rental and student housing.
+Multi-Family Residential, Investment Properties and Commercial Mortgages of income-producing properties owned by large real estate investors.
+As a result, Centurion Apartment REIT can find attractive lending opportunities providing first and second mortgage financing on other income-producing properties and owners, including attractive lending opportunities on purpose-built multi-family rental and student housing.